JeroPluy/LG/docs/README.md

 5. Upload the program to the ESP. (`Ctrl + U`)

-6. Copy the AP MAC and the STA MAC from the console to the mac.txt file.
+6. Copy the AP MAC and the STA MAC from the console to the [Server-Mac.txt](../Installation/Server-Mac.txt) file.

    ```
    Console Output Example: